 Ensuring that tenants and residents feel safe in their homes and neighbourhoods is a priority for WDH.

-Working closely with our partner agencies such as the Police and Wakefield Council to help
+Working closely with our partner agencies such as the Police and local authorities to help

 tackle antisocial behaviour and crime is a very important part of our work in creating

 This is behaviour which causes annoyance, disturbance or distress that prevents people from